JKWA/func_dart_core/README.md

 ### Conclusion

 While it may initially seem like a missing feature, the decision to exclude `isRight`, `isLeft`, `isNone`, and `isSome` was deliberate to encourage safer and more idiomatic Dart code.
-We advise users of this library to directly handle variants, thereby making full use of Dart's type system for safer code.

 ---